 Titles after the name:

 CGC stands for Canine Good Citizen.
 This is a basic obedience title that can be earned through the AKC.
-CGN stands for Canine Good Neighbor it is a similar program to the CGC, but earned in Canada.
 CGCA is an Advanced Canine Good Citizen test.

 CD stands for Companion Dog.
 This is a more advanced obedience title compared to the CGC program.
 You obtain a title by showing in Novice A if you have never titled a dog before or Novice B if you have put an obedience title on your dog.
 You need to complete at least 50% of each exercise and qualify in three trials.
-Novice involves; heeling on lead with a figure 8, stand for exam (off lead in the US and on lead in Canada), heeling off lead, recall off lead, a long sit off lead (1 minute) and a long down off lead (3 minutes).
+Novice involves; heeling on lead with a figure 8, stand for exam (off lead in the US and on lead in Canada), heeling off lead, recall off lead, retrieve your leash, a long sit (1 minute) and a long down (1 minute).
 Not an easy task if you are familiar with the Siberian Husky.
 HIT stands for High In Trial, this means the dog was the highest scoring dog entered in any obedience class that day.

 RN stands for Rally Novice.
 Rally is in-between obedience and agility.
 The novice class is all on lead, you can talk to your dog during the whole course.
 It is lots of fun for the handler and the dog!
 RI is Rally Intermediate, and is an optional titling class.
-RA is Rally Advanced and RE is Rally Excellent.
+RA is Rally Advanced and RE is Rally Excellent, both are off lead.

 TT stands for Temperament Tested.
 This is a title given out by the American Temperament Test Society.
 It is a fun way to really learn more about your dog's personality.
 To learn more about ATTS go to their website at: http://www.atts.org/index.html